-Even to this day, KOL Foods remains the most transparent kosher meat company: we tell your meat’s true story.
+Since it's inception, KOL Foods has championed the belief that transparency and honesty aren't just industry ideals - they are necessities for a healthy society.
+To this day, KOL Foods remains the most transparent kosher meat company: we tell your meat’s true story.
 We value people and planet.
-Our goal is to provide you with honest, healthy, humane, sustainable and delicious kosher meat.
+Our goal is to provide you with honest, healthy, humane, regenerative and delicious kosher meat.
 Our food connects people to tradition, to the land, to a sustainable future, and to good health for friends and family.

 We are eager to serve your family so you, too, can feel good about the meat you eat.